obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 A quick reminder, we are building a video-conferencing application that gives a toolbar to users for different audio/video controls.
 Additionally, the application gives the moderator the ability to send the Watch Party into different viewing modes.

 At this point, we have a working Video Express [Room](https://tokbox.com/developer/video-express/reference/room.html).
-This object gives us the ability to call different functions to trigger the actions in our toolbar.
+This object gives us the ability to call different functions that perform the actions in our toolbar.
 We want to give the user a way to trigger this functionality, we'll do that with Vivid components.
 We will organize both our HTML and JS into components.
-With Webpack, we'll then  `import` our Modules and `require` our components into `application.js` which will expose our Javascript in the client-side.
+With Webpack, we'll then  `import` our Modules and `require` our components into `application.js` which will expose our Javascript to the client-side.

 ## Building Out Helper Components